Rhodehamelk/mbira-modelling/README.md

 ## About the project
-I am motivated to explore physical modelling techniques on a variety of levels:
+The first objective is to describe a set of pitches of accurate tone and timbre by means of a mathematical model of an abstract mbira tine.

-- Basic: generate tones with a differential equation that describes the motion of a tine of a certain dimension, struck with a specific velocity.
+- Objective 1 is to define a differential equation that describes the dampened sinusoidal motion of a struck mbira tine. (see: mathematics.md)

-- Intermediate: synthesize a differential equation that decribes the resonance of the wooden soundboard, and combine.

-- Advanced: consider FM synthesis techniques to add noise and buzzing to generated tones.
+- Objective 2 is to synthesize one tone, then two tones played separately, then two tones played together.

+- Objective 3 is to create a digital structure that replicates the complex layout of tines on an mbira.

+- Objective 4 is to write a program that will play an input score.

+- Objective 5, if time affords it, will be to implement a FFT to deconstruct a recorded mbira performance into a score.

 ## Technical Details
-It would not be difficult to write score files and MIDI capabilities with a functional basic implementation.
-At that point, we would determine the applicability of real-time wave calculation versus a wavetable stored in memory.

-My current thoughts are that, due to the small count of tines (n < 30), the wavetable approach makes more sense.
-However, that may not afford variable velocity — in which case, I think real-time tone generation makes more sense.

-I am not attached to using Rust as the language of choice, but it is what I have considered so far.
+The language of choice for this project is Python.